komazsofi/GEDI_ALS/README.md

 ## **R packages**

 I used version R 3.5.1..
-The required packages to install are the following:
+The required packages for installation are the following:

 ```{r}
 install.packages(c("lidR", "rGEDI", "optparse", "rgdal","sp"))